 The chaos of enemies and the research of dungeons will allow you to accumulate points of experience and increase levels, which in turn will allow you to learn new skills.
 You will also find treasure chests, money and resources.

-Which brings us to the second part of the game - the renovation of the city.
-With the resources and money you collect, you can rebuild buildings in the ruined city and, most important, build and upgrade shops.
-It happens quite frequently, so it's an important part of the game, but do not spend a lot of it if you're not willing to pay.
+Which brings us to the second part of the game - the city renovation.
+With the resources and money you collect, you can rebuild buildings in the ruined city, and most importantly - set up and upgrade stores.
+It happens quite often, so it's an important part of the game, but you won't spend much if you're not willing to pay.

 so yes. pay.
 Where are the microtransferences really coming in, you probably ask?
-So: Know the known equation "time equals money"?
+So: Know the well-known equation "time is money"?
 Well, Elder Scrolls: Blades checks your patience.
-Every action in the game takes time, and if you do not want to wait, you will have to pay with Gems, which you can buy from the store, or get here and there for free, but probably quite modestly.
-Want to build a new building?
+Any action in the game takes time, and if you don't want to wait, you'll have to pay in Gems, a coin that you can of course buy from the store, or get here and there for free, but probably in a modest amount.
+Want to build a new structure?
 Wait an hour.
-Want to create a new sword in the blacksmith?
+Want to create a new sword for the blacksmith?
 Wait half an hour.
 But all this is tolerable.
-The problem begins mostly with these treasure chests that I mentioned earlier.
+The problem starts mainly with these treasure chests I mentioned earlier.

-There are a total of five levels of boxes, the better the box, the better it is, the more you have to pay a certain amount of Gems, or wait, wait, it's free, but when you wait, you can not open More Free boxes at the same time.
+There are a total of five levels of boxes, the better the box, the better its loot.
+To open them you have to pay a certain amount of Gems, or as mentioned, wait.
+Wait for it to be free.
+But when you wait, you can't open More Free boxes at the same time.
 The waiting time starts from 5 seconds to the simplest box, continues to 3 hours for a silver box, 6 for gold box and so on.
 Have you chosen to open an 6 box for hours?
 During these six hours you will not be able to open the rest of your boxes for free, unless you use Gems to open them simultaneously.
 Of course the game does not really provide you with Gems in realistic quantity to easily open boxes.
 And there is a limit to how many boxes at the same time you can hold in Inventory (which will also expand the Gems course).

 Why do you need the boxes anyway?
 Because most of the spoils come from the game, whether it's good equipment or resources enough to at least upgrade the smithy so you can make better equipment.
 The store incidentally also allows to buy pre-boxes, not just Gems.